haiyuan-yu-lab/NetFlow3D/README.md

 	>P01112&emsp;P04049<br>

 ## Usage
+Type your command in the following format:

 	python Net3D.py -m <input_maf> -R <resolution> -I <job_name> [-X <expressed_genes>] [-n <binary_interactome>] [-o <output_path>] [-L <logfile_path>] [-t <threads>]

 ### Required arguments
-- -m <input_maf>: specify a MAF file as input.
+- -m <input_maf>: replace <input_maf> with the path to your MAF file.
-- -R \<resolution>: resolution when reporting subnetworks.
+- -R \<resolution>: replace \<resolution> with low or high.
+This argument specifies the resolution when reporting subnetworks.
 If set to high, smaller subnetworks are favored.
 If set to low, larger subnetworks are favored.
-- -I <job_name>: specify a name for the current job.
+- -I <job_name>: replace <job_name> with a preferred name of the current job.

 ### Optional arguments
-- -X <expressed_genes>: specify a text file containing a complete list of expressed genes/proteins.
+- -X <expressed_genes>: replace <expressed_genes> with the path to a text file containing a complete list of expressed genes/proteins (see [Optional input](#optional-input) for details).
+If not specified, all genes will be considered as expressed.
-- -n <binary_interactome>: specify a text file containing a complete list of existing protein-protein interactions.
+- -n <binary_interactome>: replace <binary_interactome> with the path to a text file containing a complete list of existing protein-protein interactions (see [Optional input](#optional-input) for details).
+If not specified, Net3D will use the high quality binary interactome of Homo sapiens curated by HINT (http://hint.yulab.org/).
-- -o <output_path>: specify a path to the output files.
+- -o <output_path>: replace <output_path> with a path where the output files will be put.
+If not specified, the output files will be stored in `./output/`
-- -L <logfile_path>: specify a path to the log file.
+- -L <logfile_path>: replace <logfile_path> with a path where the log file will be put.
+If not specified, the log file will be stored in `./log/`
-- -t \<threads>: number of threads to use.
-By default 5.
+- -t \<threads>: replace \<threads> with a postive integer.
+This argument specifies the number of threads to use.
+If not specified, 5 threads will be used.

+Example :

+	python Net3D.py -m example/input/mutations.maf -R low -I test -X example/input/expressed_genes.txt -n example/input/interactome.txt

 ## Output files
+If -o <output_path> is not specified, the output files will be stored in Net3D/output/.
+Otherwise the output files will be stored in the specified path.
 - {job_name}`_signatures.txt`:
+- {job_name}`_drivers.txt`:
+- {job_name}`_subnetworks.txt`:
-Three output files will be generated for each job, named as ****, **{JOB NAME}_drivers.txt** and **{JOB NAME}_subnetworks.txt**.
+Three output files will be generated for each job, named as ****, **** and ****.

 PINTS can call peaks directly from BAM files.
 To call peaks from BAM files, you need to provide the tool a path to the bam file and what kind of experiment it was from.
 If it's from a standard protocol, like PROcap, then you can set --exp-type PROcap.
 Other supported experiments including GROcap/ CoPRO/ csRNAseq/ NETCAGE/ CAGE/ RAMPAGE/ STRIPEseq.
 For a complete list of ..., please run